fletchjp/Arduino-mLink/README.md

 Notice that when using the mLink display there is no need to specify anything except the I2C address to get it running.

+## mLink_Button_Pad_Read_LCD_Task

+This example combines the two previous examples to show how the button press can be displayed on the LCD.

+Notice that each mLink device has to be given its I2C number as a parameter.

 ## Other Arduino codes

 Here is a link to [MERG-Arduino-Software](https://github.com/fletchjp/MERG-Arduino-Software) which has other Arduino codes.